 - Install Windows 10 on your computer and make sure it’s connected to the internet.

 If your PC runs compatible hardware, then the tool will install the latest version that is Windows 10 1909 aka November 2019 Update.

 Once you’re done with the whole process, go to Settings > Update & Security > Activation.
 There you’ll see the activation confirmation that says, “Windows 10 is activated with a digital license linked to your Microsoft account.”

 One thing you should note is that Microsoft gives you the same edition of Windows 10 as your existing one.
 For example, if you’re running Windows 7 Home, then you’ll be upgraded to Windows 10 Home and not Pro.

 I was not able to verify the trick on my computer as I don’t have access to an unused Windows 7 or Windows 8 product key.
 But as reported by many, it seems to work.

 It is important to note that the Windows 10 digital license is tied to the hardware on your machine.
 So, if you have made considerable changes to your hardware, the activation process might throw some errors.

 Of course, one of the reasons to get the free Windows 10 upgrade is to have access to all the new features such as Timeline, Action Center, UWP apps, etc. Otherwise, you’ll have to shell out around $140 if the free offer goes away.

-But more importantly, it’s recommended for Windows 7 users as Microsoft will be officially pulling the plug on the OS in January 2020.
+But more importantly, it’s recommended for Windows 7 users as Microsoft will be officially pulling the plug on the OS on January 14, 2020.
 Microsoft already stopped releasing new features for Windows 7 years ago.
 Now, the company will stop security updates as well.
 So, users should upgrade their systems well in time.